ToshioCP/Rake-tutorial-for-beginners-en/sec1.md

 > task(:hello) {print "Hello world!\n"}
 > ```
 >
-> In Rakefile, it is good to express a task as if it were a command.
+> In Rakefile, it is good to write a `task` as if it were a command.
-> Therefore, writing a task command with parenthses is NOT recommended.
+> Therefore, writing a task command with parentheses is NOT recommended.
 >
 > Thanks to Ruby's flexible syntax such as omitting parentheses in arguments, Ruby can make methods look like commands.
 > And you can make a new language for a specific purpose.